YoshKae/Coulomb_Update/README.md

 For questions, bug reports, feature requests, and general feedback, please use the **[Issues section](https://github.com/YoshKae/Coulomb_ver4/issues)**  of this GitHub repository.

 This software is also introduced on the **[Temblor, Inc.](https://temblor.net/)** website.
-Please refer to **[this page](https://temblor.net/earthquake-insights/introducing-coulomb-4-0-enhanced-stress-interaction-and-deformation-software-for-research-and-teaching-17066/)** for an overview and related information.
+Please refer to **[this article (Yoshizawa et.al, 2026)](https://temblor.net/earthquake-insights/introducing-coulomb-4-0-enhanced-stress-interaction-and-deformation-software-for-research-and-teaching-17066/)** for an overview and related information.
 <br>

 ## Contact